clare/integration-tests/README.md

 npm run dev
 ```
 5. Look for the [cypress](https://www.cypress.io/) interactive environment.
+6. Go to [design](design.md) for some background on how the tests run.

 ### Testing against your own code
 You can test against code running on any environment.